 Disinfection is a key step to make water safe to drink.

 Disinfection is the process of inactivating microorganisms like bacteria, viruses, protozoa, spores, cysts and the like to make water safe for potable uses.

-Drinking water disinfection processes can be divided into
+We can divide drinking water disinfection processes can into

 Chemical Disinfection of Potable water